Well, we did. At the moment she needed it more than anything else.

-With a title like that, curiosity alone would get me enough hits to fund my retirement.
-But I’ve opted for the noble thing and will tell you the truth.
 I always tell the truth.
-All of my stories are true and actually happened at some usually bizarre era of my life, which constitutes most of it.
+All my stories are true and actually happened at some usually bizarre era of my life, which constitutes most of it.
 In this instance, it was 6th grade and we not only slapped her, we tackled her to the ground and jumped on her head.
 Many times.
 Afterward, she and her parents were grateful.

-My best friend was Steve Hoenig.
+My best friend was Steve.
 He lived across the street and we attended the brand new neighborhood elementary school Cyril Wengert.
 It was the same year I had ‘called out’ Tony Francisco in Mr. Saxon’s class at recess.
-At 94 pounds clothed and wet, I’d no business calling anyone out (an expression which, in that era, meant “I’m mad and want to hit you but I can’t do it in class so by all means, let’s beat each other up in front of the entire school at the next recess when we can both be horribly embarrassed and humiliated at a critically formative and impressionable age.”
-I was pushing 98 pounds fully clothed and wet.
-Tony, fortunately for me, was the slow moving fat boy of the class and as scared as me as we watched the hours pass, counting down, knowing that when the bell rang, thirty two kids were expecting a show that neither of us were equipped to perform.
-If he was the class donut that morning, I was the french fry in a highly tweeted mismatch of weight divisions.
+At 94 pounds clothed and wet, I’d no business calling anyone out (an expression which, in that era, meant “I’m mad and want to hit you but I can’t do it in class so by all means, let’s beat each other up in front of the entire school at the next recess when we can both be horribly embarrassed and humiliated at this critically formative and impressionable age.”
+Tony my scheduled adversary, was the class fat boy and as scared as me as we watched the hours pass, counting down, knowing that when the bell rang, thirty two kids were expecting a show that neither of us were equipped to perform.
+If he was the class donut, I was the french fry in a mismatch of weight divisions.

 But I digress.